suim-park/Capstone-RAG-Team/README.md

 However, physicians face significant challenges in staying up-to-date with the latest clinical guidelines and research, particularly for critical conditions.
 Reading through extensive texts to understand study populations, methods, clinical presentations, and outcomes is a necessary but time-intensive task.
 In the modern age of artificial intelligence, vast amounts of data have been utilized to train models, though most medical research is not open-access due to the sensitive nature of patient data.

-This project aims to build an AI chatbot powered by GraphRAG, using a knowledge graph to deliver accurate summaries.
-When queried by a physician, the chatbot will provide detailed responses regarding research methodologies, the alignment of methods to conclusions, and the relevance of the research to the patient being treated.
-An example question is; Among patients with septic shock and relative adrenal insufficiency, do corticosteroids reduce 28-day mortality?
+**This project aims to build an AI chatbot powered by GraphRAG, using a knowledge graph to deliver accurate summaries**.
+When queried by a physician, the chatbot will provide detailed responses regarding research methodologies, the alignment of methods to conclusions, and the relevance of the research to the patient being treated. **An example question is; Among patients with septic shock and relative adrenal insufficiency, do corticosteroids reduce 28-day mortality?**

 <img width="1108" alt="Screenshot 2024-11-08 at 1 32 33 PM" src="https://github.com/user-attachments/assets/f7203589-b6f3-42e0-b7d6-a49f80aae050">